ericlempe/laravel-bs4-app/README.md

 ## Project Laravel 10
 ## Description
-This project is a simple CRUD with Laravel 10 and MySQL
+This project has screen login, crud and import/export excel users with Laravel 10 and MySQL
 ## libraries
+- Laravel Excel
 - Datatables
 - Bootstrap 4
 - Fontawesome 5